pillowlab/StepRampMCMC/README.md

 - MATLAB version R2013a (or above) with statistics toolbox
 - Nvidia CUDA toolkit (version 7.0 recommended)
 - Nvidia graphics card (compute version 1.3 or above.
 See the list provided by Nvidia at https://developer.nvidia.com/cuda-gpus  At least 1GB of graphics memory is recommended.
 Apologies to AMD users.)
+The code uses double precision floating point arithmetic.
+Although the code will run on Nvidia cars with the proper compute version, it may be extremely slow in some lines of gaming cards.
+For example, the GTX 900 series runs double precision operations at approximately 1/32 the speed of single precision operations.

 ### Recommended: ###

 -   Ubuntu 15.04
 -   16+GB RAM
+-   NVidia Titan, Titan Z, or Tesla card

 Release Notes